Building Habits

 One of the best ways to make a new habit stick is by creating some accountability around you.
 The easiest way is by partnering with a friend or social media.

-It is always good to hold yourself accountable, but if you do it alone, you are more likely to allow yourself to slip.
+It is always a good idea to hold yourself accountable, but if you do it alone, you are more likely to allow yourself to slip.
 If you really want to create a habit, you have to set yourself up for success.
 Sometimes that means including someone else who will know if you don’t do what you say you want to do.
 Making your journey public (even with one or two other people) ups the stakes so that you are less likely to lapse.

 4. Choose a Trigger

 Creating new triggers is a great way to help yourself ease out of old patterns and into new ones.
+This can be more challenging for older adults or those who have had a bad habit for a long time, but it is never too late for a fresh start.

 5. Remove Temptations